Jimmy Hirschfeld: Biography

-Hirschfeld has won 3 Emmy Awards for Captain Kangaroo (1978, 1983, and 1984); and won the 1981 Gold Award at the International Film and TV Festival for "Picturepages."
+Hirschfeld has won 3 Emmy Awards for Captain Kangaroo (1978, 1983, and 1984); and won the 1981 Gold Award at the International Film and TV Festival for Picture Pages.
 On November 22, 2013, he was inducted into the Broadcast Pioneers of Philadelphia's "Hall of Fame."

 Personal life

 Hirschfeld was married to Janet Susan Rubner at Rodeph Shalom Synagogue in Philadelphia; one of their daughters is CNN political analyst Julie Hirschfeld Davis.
-Their other daughter is the art dealer Jennie Hirschfeld.
 His wife died in 1998.